 A to Z: Quadriplegia

-May also be called: Tetraplegia
+Also called: Tetraplegia

 Quadriplegia (kwod-ruh-PLEE-juh) is paralysis of both arms and both legs, usually as a result of an injury, disease, or disorder that affects the cervical spine (the part of the spine that’s in the neck).